-In the early 1970's Edwin's son Daniel came into the business, taking over for his father in 1974.
-Once Edwin retired, Daniel began moving the company in a more progressive direction that took us into the introduction of CAM/CNC produced tooling, early utilization of microprocessor based thermoformers, and a commitment to the design and manufacture of high quality thermoformed packaging solutions.
+In the early 1970's, Edwin's son Daniel came into the business, taking over for his father in 1974.
+Once Edwin retired, Daniel began moving the company in a more progressive direction with the introduction of CAM/CNC produced tooling, early utilization of microprocessor based thermoformers, and a commitment to the design and manufacture of high quality thermoformed packaging solutions.
 In the early 1990's, Dordan moved from Chicago to Woodstock, IL, expanding into a 50,000 square-foot facility.

 Above photo: Dordan's plastic thermoforming machines

-In 2019, on the verge of it's 60th anniversary, Dordan completed construction of its fully-enclosed and complete hardwall construction ISO Class 8 Cleanroom for manufacturing medical packaging like medical device trays, surgical and procedural kits, work-in-process (WIP) or dunnage trays for sub component assemblies.
+In 2019, on the verge of it's 60th anniversary, Dordan completed construction of its fully enclosed and complete hardwall construction ISO Class 8 Cleanroom for manufacturing medical packaging like medical device trays, surgical and procedural kits, work-in-process (WIP) or dunnage trays for sub component assemblies.

 Above photo: Dordan's Cleanroom for thermoforming medical packaging